-Packers agree to terms on extension with DT Kenny Clark
+Packers sign DT Kenny Clark to four-year contract extension

 GREEN BAY, Wis.
-(AP) — Green Bay Packers defensive tackle Kenny Clark has agreed to terms on a four-year contract extension.
+(AP) — Green Bay Packers defensive tackle Kenny Clark has signed a four-year contract extension.

-Clark’s agent, Doug Hendrickson, confirmed Saturday that the 2016 first-round draft pick from UCLA reached a deal worth $70 million, with a $25 million signing bonus.
+The Packers announced the signing Saturday without disclosing the length or terms of the deal.
+Clark’s agent, Doug Hendrickson, confirmed a ESPN report that the 2016 first-round draft pick from UCLA agreed to terms on a deal worth $70 million, with a $25 million signing bonus.

 Clark has emerged as the Packers’ top defensive lineman.
 He recorded six sacks for the second straight season last year and was named to the Pro Bowl as an injury replacement.